dsc-courses/dsc106-2025-wi/projects/project3.md

 In addition, **you must submit the URL on Gradescope**. **One submission per team is sufficient**.

-Submissions will be reviewed as part of a subsequent peer review assignment (due Tue 02/25), so try to avoid a late submission; assignments submitted late may not be included as part of the peer review and thus not receive peer feedback.
+Submissions will be reviewed as part of a subsequent peer review assignment, so try to avoid a late submission; assignments submitted late may not be included as part of the peer review and thus not receive peer feedback.

 ## Suggested Data Sources

-To help get you started, this assignment, we’ve provided four possible datasets for you to use, although you're welcome to select any health dataset you prefer.
+We’ve provided four datasets for you to use. **You must only pick a dataset from the list below**.
 Note that these datasets are the same as the ones from Project 2.
 Feel free to reuse the dataset you used in Project 2 to speed up your development process.

 All datasets contain time series data relevant to health, but from different cohort (and species), different time scales, and different modalities.
 Time series analyses in themselves are not critical to exploring the data, but allow for forecasting and windowing of classifier data alongside unsupervised and statistical approaches.